MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/launch-settings-app.md

 -   [**PreferredApplicationPackageFamilyName**](https://msdn.microsoft.com/library/windows/apps/hh965482)
 -   [**DesiredRemainingView**](https://msdn.microsoft.com/library/windows/apps/dn298314)

-Learn how to launch the Windows Settings app from your app.
-This topic describes the **ms-settings:** URI scheme.
-Use this URI scheme to launch the Windows Settings app to specific settings pages.
+This topic describes the **ms-settings:** URI scheme, which enables you to launch the Windows Settings app to specific settings pages from your app.

 Launching to the Settings app is an important part of writing a privacy-aware app.
 If your app can't access a sensitive resource, we recommend providing the user a convenient link to the privacy settings for that resource.
 For more info, see [Guidelines for privacy-aware apps](https://msdn.microsoft.com/library/windows/apps/hh768223).